Southern Red Velvet Cake

 - Add the eggs one by one, beating each one into the butter mixture.

-- Then add the mayonnaise and sour cream and electric mix again.
+- Then add the mayonnaise and sour cream and mix again.

-- Add the red food coloring and mix gently with a rubber spatula to achieve a batter with an intensive red color.
+- Add the red food coloring and mix gently to achieve a batter with an intense red color.

 - Next, pour in the vinegar and buttermilk mixture into the red batter.

-- Gradually pour in the dry ingredients flour mixture that was set aside.
+- Gradually pour in the flour mixture that was set aside.

-- Mix gently with the rubber spatula until all ingredients are absorbed into the batter, and the mixture is uniform.
+- Mix until all ingredients are absorbed into the batter, and the mixture is uniform.

 - Pour the batter into the greased pan.

-- Bake the red velvet cake at 350 degrees F for 25-35 minutes in a conventional oven or the Instant Pot Omni Plus oven until a toothpick inserted in the center of the cakes comes out clean.
+- Bake the red velvet cake at 350 degrees F for 25-35 minutes or until a toothpick inserted in the center of the cake comes out clean.

-- Let the cake cool for at least 10 minutes before removing it from the pan.
+- Set the cake pan on a baking rack to cool for at least 10 minutes.

 Instructions for the cream cheese frosting